rohanshakya1316/JavaScript-Mini-Projects/README.md

 13. Social Media Selector Menu --> Demonstration of social media selector menu.

 14. Side Bar (Hamburger)  --> Demonstration of sidebar using hamburger symbol.

+15. Image Gallery Rotating Simulation --> Images are rotating in the gallery.